microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 As we state in the manuscript already, the difference in gray values for the bones from 50 kV to 90 kV positive, while the gray value difference inside the blood vessels between those values is negative, as is technically evident in panel C' of Fig. 7.
 Your statement about already allowing threshold segmentation on the shown data is true in the case for the shown slice, but it is *not* true for the full three-dimensional dataset.

+We hope that all these additions and clarifications address the reviewer's concerns, demonstrate the robustness of our methodology and the novelty of our findings.
+We remain open to further suggestions to improve the manuscript.

 # Reviewer 2

 > The manuscript presents valuable results beautiful images of vasculature in different bones (in some cases including implants) imaged using µCT following perfusion with the contrast agent µAngiofil.

+We thank the reviewer for their positive feedback on the quality of the results and the images presented in the manuscript.
+We also appreciate the constructive suggestion to improve the structure of the manuscript to better highlight the main findings.

 > While I believe that the results are methodology shown are very valuable, I do think that the manuscript could benefit from some restructuring to better highlight the main results.

+We agree that the manuscript could benefit from a clearer presentation of the main results.
+Based on the comments of *both* reviewers, we revised  the manuscript to ensure that the key findings are more prominently featured and removed redundancies in the text.

 > At the current stage, the paper unfortunately reads more like a report than a publication and I think with the quality of the results that the authors have, they can provide more insights.

+To ensure the manuscript reads less like a report and more like a cohesive publication, we streamlined the descriptions of experimental setups and imaging parameters, moving the full technical information to the table alredy present in the supplementary materials.

 ## Major comments: